Lagden-Development/rickbot/README.md

 If you need help or have questions, we’re here to assist you.
 However, please keep the following in mind:

-- **RickBot Issues:** I provide support for any bugs, feature requests, or general questions related to RickBot.
+- **RickBot Issues:** We provide support for any bugs, feature requests, or general questions related to RickBot.
+Join our [Discord Server](https://discord.gg/zXumZ5jsBF) or get in contact via [Email](mailto:contact@lagden.dev).
 - **discord.py Issues:** For issues related specifically to discord.py, please refer to the [discord.py documentation](https://discordpy.readthedocs.io/en/stable/) or join the [discord.py support server](https://discord.gg/dpy).

 ### How to Get Support